haxtibal/icinga-powershell-framework/doc/31-Changelog.md

 * [#234](https://github.com/Icinga/icinga-powershell-framework/pull/234) Adds support to allow custom exception lists for Icinga Exceptions, making it easier for different modules to ship their own exception messages
 * [#235](https://github.com/Icinga/icinga-powershell-framework/pull/235) Adds new Cmdlet `Show-IcingaEventLogAnalysis` to get a better overview on how many log entries are present within the EventLog based on hour, minute and day average/maximum for allowing a more dynamic configuration for `Invoke-IcingaCheckEventLog`
+* [#236](https://github.com/Icinga/icinga-powershell-framework/pull/236) Adds feature which stops the Icinga Agent before upgrading the Icinga PowerShell Framework and starting it again afterwards (in case it was running), to resolve some possible file lock issues

 ### Bugfixes